dboston528/books-cli/README.md

 You will be prompted:
 "What book would you like to search for?"

-You can input the book of your liking, and up to 5 results will be returned in JSON formatting.
+You can input the book of your liking, and up to 5 results will be returned in JSON formatting inluding the book title, authors, and the publishing company.

-After that, the idea is to be able to select from the results and be able to add one to your collection using MongoDB.
-That is still in development and will be public soon.
+After that, the idea is to be able to select from the results and be able to add one to your personal collection using MongoDB.
+This is still in development, and will be public soon.